Knife Disposal

 All-steel can be sharpened to any point, with the exception of honyaki knives.
 This is because while honyaki are made with a single steel material, the blade is heat treated to reduce the hardness of half of that blade during quenching/hardening, so the blade cannot be sharpened all the way.

 Cladded steel can be further subcategorised into different styles, Warikomi Awase and San-mai Awase techniques.
-There are other techniques also, but for this example let's just refer to these two.
+There are other techniques also, but for this example, let's just refer to these two.
 Refer to the diagram below for examples with double-edged knives.

-With San-Mai the hard steel goes all the way until the end of the blade, while with Warikomi the hard steel stops around half way.
+With San-Mai, the hard steel goes all the way until the end of the blade, while with Warikomi the hard steel stops around half way.
 This is because generally, Warikomi knives have the hard steel inserted into a bed of split soft iron of sorts, which is then forge welded to that softer steel.
 As a result, it can't go the entire way through to the end of the knife.

 For this reason, when you sharpen a Warikomi based knife down to roughly half of it's original size, it's effectively out of lifespan as there is no longer any hard steel to sharpen with.
 Be careful of this when buying knives so you don't accidentally purchase one that will run out faster.
 This is not to say such knives are a bad purchase, they simply will not last as long.
 Choose what is best for your needs.